Skip to main content

 MechanismWhat It DoesWhen to Use

-TransactionsSingle endpoint for crypto-to-crypto, fiat-to-crypto, and crypto-to-fiat.
-OMS infers the type from the asset pair.
+TransactionsMove money between crypto and fiat.
+OMS infers the direction from the source and destination instruments.
 Two-step flow: Create a Quote → Create a Transaction.
 Also includes Cash-In: a code-based flow for in-person cash deposits.Amount known upfront (standard transactions) or determined at the counter (cash-in).

-Deposit AddressesPersistent deposit configurations for crypto sources that auto-create transactions when funds arrive.
-Destinations can be crypto or fiat.”Send any amount to this address” flows.
+Deposit AddressesPersistent deposit configurations for crypto sources that auto-create transactions when funds arrive, paying out to a registered bank account.”Send any amount to this address” flows.
 Amount unknown until deposit.

 Virtual AccountsDedicated bank account numbers that auto-convert incoming fiat to crypto.Customers who need a persistent bank account number for recurring fiat-to-crypto conversion.